kubernetes/kubernetes/docs/design/namespaces.md

 Resources that persist content in etcd will have storage paths as follows:

-/{k8s_storage_prefix}/{resourceType}/{resource.Namespace}/{resource.Name}
+/{lmktfy_storage_prefix}/{resourceType}/{resource.Namespace}/{resource.Name}

 This enables consumers to WATCH /registry/{resourceType} for changes across namespace of a particular {resourceType}.

-### Kubelet
+### LMKTFYlet

-The kubelet will register pod's it sources from a file or http source with a namespace associated with the *cluster-id*
+The lmktfylet will register pod's it sources from a file or http source with a namespace associated with the *cluster-id*

-### Example: OpenShift Origin managing a Kubernetes Namespace
+### Example: OpenShift Origin managing a LMKTFY Namespace

-In this example, we demonstrate how the design allows for agents built on-top of Kubernetes that manage their own set of resource types associated with a *Namespace* to take part in Namespace termination.
+In this example, we demonstrate how the design allows for agents built on-top of LMKTFY that manage their own set of resource types associated with a *Namespace* to take part in Namespace termination.

-OpenShift creates a Namespace in Kubernetes
+OpenShift creates a Namespace in LMKTFY

 ```
 {